wangqiang1588/tfo-graphviz/readme.txt

 There are however several other introductions to Graphviz and DOT, including [an excerpt on the O'Reilly LinuxDevCenter.com site](http://linuxdevcenter.com/pub/a/linux/2004/05/06/graphviz_dot.html).
 Another approach would be to look at the examples in the [Graphviz gallery](http://www.graphviz.org/Gallery.php).

+Users should note that DOT syntax varies between processors and between version of those processors.
 If in doubt, find an example and experiment with it.

 = Nothing is being rendered, maybe my DOT is broken? =

-If you're using a local Graphviz renderer then errors from Graphviz will likely appear in your webserver error logs.
+If you're using a local Graphviz renderer then errors from Graphviz should be presented where you expect the graph to appear.

 = How do I install Graphviz locally =